 Traveling in MEXICO

-So for now I'll preserve at least my take on the answer to that question.
-The following paragraphs are my essay answer to that question.
+The following paragraphs are my op ed answer to that question.
 Here it is:

 There exists a broad spectrum of opinion out there as to just how dangerous Mexico is for the motorcycle traveler.

-Here in the Traveling in Mexico (formerly "Is Mexico Safe?") thread we respect all opinions.
+Here in the Traveling in Mexico/"Is Mexico Safe?" thread (the title for some reason switches back and forth) we respect all opinions.
 And we don't care if you change horses in the middle of the stream, that is to say, you once thought it safe to ride there but have now decided to take a pause on travel south.
 That's fine.
 Or, maybe reading about the adventures of the regular posters here you decide to saddle up and see Mexico and/or points south.
 That's fine too.

 Many of us ride Mexico regularly.
 We love her people, her culture, her landscape, her food, her customs and often those things you just can't put your finger on.
 Most of us comment on how "safe" we feel once we cross the border out of the US of A and enter Mexico.
 There are some of us who only ride a couple of hundred kilometers inside the border, see a few things, and come home after a few days.
 Some, like Sjoerd, plot extensive routes inside Mexico and keep a history of off-the-beaten-path travels on a well worn map (he showed it to me at Casa Tricepilot).
 A lot of us have favorite areas of Mexico.
 Some of our current favs is the area surrounding Durango where SR lives, the area in and around Veracruz where MikeMike lives, and many of us enjoying my personal favorite part of Mexico, Oaxaca.